rails/rails/guides/source/asset_pipeline.md

 them, thus minimizing the need for intricate compilation and bundling.

-The [Propshaft](https://github.com/rails/propshaft) gem is enabled by default in new Rails 8 applications.
+The [Propshaft](https://github.com/rails/propshaft) gem is enabled by default in new applications.
 If, for some reason, you want to disable it during setup, you can use the `--skip-asset-pipeline` option:

 ```bash